Automattic/wp-calypso/docs/guide/hello-world.md

+# Hello, World!

+After learning a bit about the values of the project, let’s get a taste of the codebase and some of the tools.

-First [get setup with Calypso locally][1] if you haven't already...
+First [get setup with Calypso locally](../install.md) if you haven't already.

-Load [http://calypso.localhost:3000][2] in your browser.
+Load [http://calypso.localhost:3000](http://calypso.localhost:3000/) in your browser.
 All good?
-Cool, now let's build our _Hello World_.
+Cool, now let’s build our _Hello, World!_.

-# Adding a new section
+## Adding a new section

+Sections are usually bigger areas of the appliction that have their own chunk of code, loaded asyncronously when its URLs is hit.

 Creating a new section is composed of five steps: